R-ace GP

 R-ace GP is an auto racing team from France, involved in many areas of motorsport, specifically those involving Renault.
-They are currently competing in the Formula Regional European Championship, Italian F4 and ADAC F4.
+They are currently competing in the Formula Regional European Championship, Formula Regional Middle East, F4 Middle East, Italian F4, Euro 4 and Michelin Le Mans Cup in LMP3.

 History

 R-ace GP was founded in 2011 by Thibaut de Merindol and Cyril Comte.
 They partook in the Eurocup and NEC championships of Formula Renault 2.0.
 Their driver line-up included Norman Nato, Pieter Schothorst and Côme Ledogar.
 In its first year of Formula Renault 2.0, the team scored eighth in the Eurocup championship, with Nato taking two podiums, and ninth in NEC, with Nato and Ledogar taking podiums.

 In 2012, the team entered with a line-up of Andrea Pizzitola, Red Bull Junior Pierre Gasly and the McLaren-backed Nyck de Vries.
 The team climbed up to fifth in both standings, with de Vries taking the team's maiden victory in the NEC championship.